janscience/adaptationprimer/filter/README.md

 squared amplitude, of each frequency component of the stimulus.
 For estimating the power spectrum the stimulus is chopped in a number of segments each containing `nfft` elements.
-Each segment is first multiplied with a window function to reduced edge effects and the Fourier transformed.
+Each segment is first multiplied with a window function to reduced edge effects and then Fourier transformed.
 The squared Fourier transforms are then averaged over the segments.